ghuntley/atlassian-cloud-backup/README.md

 	Usage: AtlassianCloudBackup --destination C:\backups\ --sleep 600 --instance https://yourinstance.atlassian.net --username admin --password password

 	  -d, --destination    Required.
 Destination directory where backups will be written to.
 	  -s, --sleep          Required.
-Amount of time in seconds to sleep after reqeusting a backup before download is started.
-Increase if your instance is large.
+Amount of time in seconds to sleep after requesting a backup before the download is started.
+Use larger amounts of time if your instance is large.
 	  -i, --instance       Required.
 Atlassian Cloud instance url.
 	  -u, --username       Required.
 Atlassian Cloud username with administrative privledges.
 	  -p, --password       Required.
 Password for administrative account.